doudi230604/CyberFusion-IDS/report.md

 - Option B: I can stop here and you will fill the placeholders manually.

 Please reply with one choice: `Fill with results` (attach results or allow run), `Fill placeholders manually` (I leave as-is), or `Make modifications` (specify which parts to change).

+---

+## Resources Used

+- Datasets:

+  - UNSW‑NB15 (UNSW Canberra)
+  - CICIDS2017 (Canadian Institute for Cybersecurity)
+  - TON‑IoT dataset
+- Libraries & Tools:

+  - Python 3.x, pandas, numpy, scikit-learn, tensorflow/keras, matplotlib, seaborn, joblib
+- References:

+  - Liu, Ting, Zhou — Isolation Forest (original paper)
+  - Hochreiter & Schmidhuber — LSTM (original paper)
+  - Additional references / papers used: [add your citations here]

+If you'd like, I can also export this report to PDF with the university logo and formatting.